 "Concentration of investment risk" is the risk of losses that may occur from having a large portion of the Plan's holding in a particular investment relative to the overall portfolio.
 GASB Statement 40 and GASB Statement 67, require disclosure of investments (other than those issued or guaranteed by the U.S. Government) in any one organization that represent 5% or more of total investments or fiduciary net position.
-At September 30, 2022, investment in the following mutual funds represented more than 5% of the Plan's net position: Rhumbline Russell 1000 Pooled Index Fund (12.7%), Rhumbline Russell 1000 Growth Pooled Index Fund (8.1%) and Rhumbline S&P Small Cap 600 Pooled Index Fund (7.2%).
-At September 30, 2022, investment in the following real estate fund represented more than 5% of the Plan's net position: Principal Real Estate U.S. Property Separate Account (13.8%).
+As of September 30, 2024, investment in the following mutual funds represented more than 5% of the Plan's net position: Rhumbline Russell 1000 Pooled Index Fund (14.5%), Rhumbline Russell 1000 Growth Index Fund (9.5%) and Rhumbline S&P Small Cap 600 Pooled Index Fund (7.5%).
+As of September 30, 2024, investment in the following real estate fund represented more than 5% of the Plan's net position: Principal Real Estate U.S. Property Separate Account (5.5%).
+As of September 30, 2024, investment in the following hedge fund represented more than 5% of the Plan's net position: Principal Real Estate U.S.

 "Foreign currency risk" is the risk that fluctuations in currency exchange rate may affect transactions conducted in currencies other than U.S. Dollars and the carrying value of foreign investments.
 The Plan's exposure to foreign currency risk derives mainly from its investments in international equity funds.
 The Plan owns participation in international equity funds as well as individual securities.
-The investment policy limits the foreign investments to no more than 25% of the Plan's investment balance.
-As of year-end, the foreign investments were 3.19% of total investments.
+The investment policy limits the foreign investments to no more than 15% of the Plan's investment balance.
+As of year-end, the foreign investments were 3.79% of total investments.